ctrysbita/BLC/README.md

  public:
   BinaryOperationAST(int type, ExpressionAST* lhs, ExpressionAST* rhs)
       : type_(type), lhs_(lhs), rhs_(rhs) {}
-  virtual ~BinaryOperationAST() {
+  virtual ~BinaryOperationAST();
-    delete lhs_;
-    delete rhs_;
-  }

   virtual double Evaluate(Context* context) override;
   virtual nlohmann::json JsonTree() override;
 };
 ```

 The private member `type_` is for identifying the type of binary operation the node is representing.
 The two operands for a binary operation are seen as left and right children for the node.
 According to the grammar definition, they both should be expressions.
 Therefore, two private members `lhs_` and `rhs_` are used to access the two operands; they are two pointers of type `ExpressionAST`, which point to the left and right child of this node respectively.
-The constructor of this class initializes the members, while the destructor deletes both children in case of memory overflow.
 Like the previous class, the `evaluate` method evaluates the binary operation with both operands and returns the result.
 The `JsonTree` returns the representation of the node's tree structure.

 `IdentifierAST` is the node type for variable identifiers.
 In the program, users can use variables with names of unlimited lengh, and the identifier is represented using this class.
 The body of this class is as follows.